More men dying from COVID, but fewer getting vaccinated

 “The figures speak to the risk of dying rather than to the vaccination, so males in Jamaica and around the world seem to have a higher risk of dying once they have contracted COVID-19.
 This is why we promote that the men get on board with vaccination to decrease their risk of severe disease and death,” said Webster-Kerr.

-To date, 146,147 Jamaicans have received their first dose of the AstraZeneca vaccine, with the South East Regional Health Authority reporting the highest vaccination rate at 46 percent.
+To date, 146,147 Jamaicans have received their first dose of the AstraZeneca vaccine, with the South East Regional Health Authority reporting the highest vaccination rate at 46 per cent.
+This is followed by the Southern Regional Health Authority at 21 per cent, the Western Regional Health Authority at 20 per cent, and the North East Regional Health Authority at 13 per cent.

-This is followed by the Southern Regional Health Authority at 21 percent, the Western Regional Health Authority at 20 percent, and the North East Regional Health Authority at 13 percent.
+The Ministry of Health has also announced a reduction in the age limit for persons eligible to receive COVID-19 vaccinations, with persons 50 years and older now able to access vaccines.
+The previous limit was for persons 60 years and older.